 This gives a unique comprehensive longitudinal view of traffic states and their evolution over the course of shorter and longer times across multiple metropolitan areas with markedly different cultural and social backgrounds that will be reflected in the prevailing traffic patterns.
-Overall, the data that we will share with the scientific community is based on the unprecedented number of over 100 billion (1011) probe- points.
+Overall, the data that we will share with the scientific community is based on the unprecedented number of probe points.

 - The ambition and complexity of the prediction challenge: The competition task is to predict not only one but multiple attributes of traffic state simultaneously – specifically speed, volume, and heading.
-Moreover, cells are not only characterized by attribute averages but summarize data distributionsin detail, while as a result preserving the privacy of individual traffic participants.
+Moreover, cells are characterized by both the attribute averages and the data distributions in detail, while preserving the privacy of individual traffic participants.

 We challenge the community to explore and engage in a novel way of traffic forecasting, aggregating high-resolution trajectories in map grid cells and time bins that preserve much detail in characterizing traffic states while preserving individual privacy.